RetellAI/retell-custom-llm-python-demo/README.md

 5. (optional) Call `delete_phone_number` to release a number from your Twilio pool.

+6. (optional) Call `transfer_call` to transfer this on-going call to a destination number.

+7. (optional) Call `end_call` to end this on-going call.

-6. Call `create_phone_call` to start a call with caller & callee number, and your agent Id.
+8. Call `create_phone_call` to start a call with caller & callee number, and your agent Id.
 This call would use the agent id supplied, and ignore the agent id you set up in step 3 or 4.
+It automatically hang up if machine/voicemail/IVR is detected.
+To turn it off, remove "machineDetection, asyncAmd" params.

 ## Run in prod